-There are lots of spooktacular Halloween events taking place across Ireland this October Bank Holiday Weekend with plenty to keep mummies (human ones) and all the family occupied during the mid-term break.
+There are lots of Halloween events taking place across Ireland this October Bank Holiday Weekend with plenty to keep mummies (human ones) and all the family occupied during the mid-term break.
 We’ve selected a handful to give you some inspiration.
-Sure, it’ll be all fright on the night!
+Here’s to a BOO-tiful weekend ahead!

 The Bram Stoker Festival takes place from Friday 26th to Monday 29th.
 A series of family-friendly events is planned in different venues around the city including Dracula’s Disco on Sunday in Meeting House Square, Temple Bar, a screening of Little Shop of Horrors in The Botanic Gardens on Saturday and Stokerland 2018, pop-up Victorian fun park beside St. Patrick’s Cathedral.